seespace/inair-documentation/1-getting-started/1-build-your-first-app/1-creating-an-inair-project.md

 An InAiR project contains all the files that comprise the source code for your InAiR app.
 The InAiR SDK tools make it easy to start a new InAiR project with a set of default project directories and files.

-This lesson shows how to create a new project using [InAiR App Generator](../Airman.md).
+This tutorial shows how to create a new project using [InAiR App Generator](../../Airman.md) .

 >**Note:** You should already have the Android SDK, Android Studio and InAiR App Generator installed.
-If you don't have these, follow the guide to [Installing the Android SDK](http://developer.android.com/sdk/installing/index.html) before you start this lesson.
+If you don't have these, follow the guide to [Installing the Android SDK](http://developer.android.com/sdk/installing/index.html) before you start this tutorial.

 Create a project with InAiR App Generator